openownership/openownership.beta/_visualisation/optional/annotation.md

 ![BOVS Diagram showing Annotation applied only to relevant Arrows](/visualisation/diagrams/bovs-optional-annotation-relevance.png){: style="width: 100%" }

-All [relevant](/visualisation/core/relevance) Arrows in your diagram must be annotated.
+All [relevant](/visualisation/core/relevance) interests in your diagram must be annotated.

-* Annotations should not be added to non-relevant Arrows.
+* Annotations should not be added to non-relevant interests.
 * Omission of an annotation (of a relevant Arrow) means absence of interest.
   * e.g. if there is no annotation on the side of the Arrow where ownership information appears, it means there is no ownership interest.